-- 1. Consider the operation NOR which is just the opposite of OR: it returns T only if both A and B are F. Using only the component NOR, see if you can create circuits equivalent to AND, OR, and NOT as you did in the previous problem. - 2.
-Using only AND, NOT, and OR, produce a three-input AND circuit, i.e., the output is F unless all three inputs are a T. (You do not have to use all three circuit elements.) - 3.
-Using only AND, NOT, and OR, produce a three-input OR circuit, i.e., the output is T if any of the inputs is T. - 4.
+- 1. Consider the operation NOR which is just the opposite of OR: it returns 1 or T only if both A and B are 0 or F. Using only the component NOR, see if you can create circuits equivalent to AND, OR, and NOT similar to what we did in class. - 2.
+Using only AND, NOT, and OR, produce a three-input AND circuit, i.e., the output is F unless all three inputs are 1 or T. (You do not have to use all three circuit elements.) - 3.
+Using only AND, NOT, and OR, produce a three-input OR circuit, i.e., the output is 1 or T if any of the inputs is 1 or T. - 4.
 If Al comes to a party, Betsy will not come.
 Al never comes to a party where Charley comes.
 And either Betsy or Charley (or both) will certainly come to the party.